-The regulations pertaining to membership are set out in the Academic Regulations under H9.
-On an annual basis the Faculty Assistant Registrar will submit an approved constitution for Assessment Boards to Academic Registry.
-External Examiners are required to attend appropriate Assessment Board meetings, but the University is conscious that, within a tiered Assessment Board system, it may not be possible for external examiners to attend at both Module/block year and Programme level.
-The University's general position is that subject External Examiners should attend at the Module/block year Board Level with specifically designated examiners attending at the 2nd Tier Stage.
-Where the operation of combined Boards means that external examiners can attend both Module/block year and Progression and Award Boards there is no requirement to designate individuals to have an oversight of the Second-Tier stage.
+Module/block year Board Level with specifically designated examiners attending at the 2nd Tier stage.
+Where the operation of combined Boards means that external examiners can attend both Module/block year and Progression and Award Boards there is no requirement to designate individuals to have an oversight of the 2nd Tier stage.
 It is important to stress that whilst the University stipulates a minimum requirement for attendance at Assessment Boards, external examiners have a right, and are welcome, to attend all Assessment Boards they are associated with at any level.